 Our fellow interviewees helped us clarify how organizations can utilize NLP techniques for their benefit and what steps should be taken by medical centers to get the maximum output from their healthcare data.
 They also stressed the need for more focus on ETL pipelines and data sharing between hospitals and medical centers.

 Finally, we discussed the future use of natural language processing in healthcare and medicine.
-From more advanced knowledge graph-based models to intelligent chatbots, it is safe to say that we are heading towards an AI-driven medical revolution.
+From more advanced knowledge graph-based models to AI chatbots for healthcare, it is safe to say that we are heading towards an AI-driven medical revolution.

 Join more than 50 expert speakers and the worlds’ largest NLP community at the virtual NLP Summit 2022 on October 4-6!
 Three days of immersive, industry-focused content including technical sessions, live Q&A sessions with the speakers and lots of networking.